-- a) neighbourhood scale greywater recycling, - b) the use of low flow fixtures and smart appliances, - c) rainwater harvesting and reuse of rainwater , and, - d) conserving irrigation practices and use of native plant selection in parks and open spaces, boulevards, other public spaces, medians and the Multiuse Trails .
+- a) neighbourhood scale greywater recycling, - b) the use of low flow fixtures and smart appliances, - c) rainwater harvesting and reuse of rainwater, and, - d) conserving irrigation practices and use of native plant selection in parks and open spaces, boulevards, other public spaces, medians and the Multiuse Trails.

-9.2 District Heating and Cooling
+9.4 District Heating and Cooling

-A District heating and cooling company shall provide a district heating and cooling plan for the Langstaff Gateway community that can be phased in with development as established in Section 11.5.
-Production plants may be permitted in any land use designation as a primary or ancillary use, subject to any approvals required under the Environmental Assessment Act and subject to performance criteria in the implementing Zoning By-law.
+District heating and cooling facilities, to serve all development within the Secondary Plan area, shall be a component of development.
+A district heating and cooling company shall provide district heating and cooling for the Langstaff Gateway community that can be phased in with development as established in Section 11.5.
+Production plants may be permitted in any land use designation, except within an Environmental Protection Area, as a primary or ancillary use, subject to any approvals required under the Environmental Assessment Act and subject to performance criteria in the implementing Zoning By-law.

-9.3 Green Development Standards
+9.5 Green Development Standards

-Green development standards shall be developed for the Langstaff Gateway community through the use of existing certification systems as a framework that considers such things as:
+Green development standards shall be prepared for the Langstaff Gateway community through the use of existing certification systems as a framework that considers such things as:

-- building geometry and size - materials
+- building geometry and size;

+- materials:

-- building orientation
+- building orientation;

-- efficiency
+- efficiency;

-- green roofs
+- green roofs;

-- low impact development stormwater management techniques
+- low impact stormwater management techniques;

-- automated waste collection systems
+- automated waste collection systems;

-- passive solar energy
+- passive solar energy;

-- bird friendly designs
+- bird friendly designs;

-- lighting
+- lighting; and,

 - car and bike sharing.

-Until such time as the Langstaff Gateway green development standards are in place, development should be encouraged to follow the LEED system of certification (Leadership in Energy and Environmental Design) or equivalent system, wherever possible.
+Until such time as the Langstaff Gateway green development standards are in place, development will be encouraged to follow the LEED system of certification (Leadership in Energy and Environmental Design) or equivalent system, wherever possible, and also have regard for Town wide green development standards and policies.
+Green development standards will be incorporated into the Sustainable Development Strategy.

-9.4 Sustainable Development Strategy